1. You have answered your research questions FULLY ( you have enough information on each that you can write a full paragraph on it)

 1623

-president and council being appointed by the Crown and the assembly elected
+The president and council being appointed by the Crown and the assembly elected by the people

 Trading and fishing villages that were part of Massachusetts that asked to be a separate colony